We aim to be online 100% of the time, but several things may cause Sense to go offline.

-If your monitor does go offline:
+If your Sense does go offline:

 - If you’ve tried the above and are still experiencing problems, please reach out to our Support team.

-If you're concerned that a Sense server outage may be affecting your Sense monitor, you can always check our server status (and sign up for email notifications of service outages) at status.sense.com.
+If you're concerned that a Sense server outage may be affecting your Sense monitor, you can check our server status (and sign up for email notifications of service outages) at status.sense.com.